-CASA is currently accepting applications for our January 2021 Virtual Training!
+CASA is currently accepting applications for our July 2021 Virtual Training!
 We anticipate many new cases in the new year in response to COVID-19 delays and the stress the virus has put on many families in Philadelphia.
-Training is run twice a week for the month.
+Training is run two afternoons a week for the month.
 Once an advocate work is both virtual/online and in person when possible.
 We hope you can be the one caring adult that a child in foster care is waiting for!
 Apply today!

 The mission of Court Appointed Special Advocates (CASA) of Philadelphia County is to train and support community volunteers to advocate for the health, safety, stability and well-being of abused and neglected children.